BrandonCorey/LS_171/study_guide.md

 ## URL ##
 Unique Resource Locator (URL) is an identifier used to connect with servers
+- Allows you to specify which type of protocol be used to connect to the server with a **scheme**
-- Offers an alternative to typing in the IP address of the server
+- Offers an alternative to typing in the IP address of the server with a **host** (also refered to as the domain)
-- Allows you to specify which type of protocol be used to connect to the server
+- Allows you to specify which port should be used to send the message
-- Allows you to specify which resources on the server you wish to access
+- Allows you to specify which resources on the server you wish to access with a **path**
-- Allows you to submit data to the server through the uses of special syntax
+- Allows you to submit data as **parameters** to the server through the uses of special syntax called **query strings**
+  - Initiated in the url with a question mark (`?`)
+  - Can use `&` to seperate multiple paramters in a query string

 ### Be able to identify different componentfs of a URL ###
 ex) `http://www.example.com:88/home?item=book`